fees & faqs

 What THE HECK is a Superbill?

-We recommend asking these questions to your insurance provider prior to your first session to help determine your benefits:
+We recommend asking these questions to your insurance provider prior to your first session to help determine coverage for care if we do not take your insurance:

 What are my out-of-network mental health benefits?